 Apple iBeacon & Google Eddystone technologies do not deliver offers or other content by themselves.
 They only send out the identifiers (Bluetooth Low Energy signals, BLE), which trigger certain actions in custom designed mobile apps for iBeacon/Eddystone.

 Unlike geofencing, beacons cannot determine the user's position on the map.
 Instead of this, they use BLE to assess whether the mobile user is in the area of their performance.

 Geofencing is much less accurate when it is necessary to determine the geolocation.
 It is usually more efficient if you need to bring customers to the market from the street or parking.

 While iBeacons with their ability to determine the location of the client with greater accuracy, perform better if you need services based on geolocation indoors.
 For example, the beacons can be used to provide more accurate navigation inside the building.

 Geofencing and iBeacon evolution have led to a new round of the IoT development.

 Currently, the Internet of Things is growing fast and changes the industry landscape.
 It connects more and more devices inside the shop and provides a superior shopping experience.

 Experts predict the market increase up to $1.7 trillion by 2020 and about 29.5 billion connected devices in 2020 (compared to 16.9 billion in 2014.

 There is a stumbling block, though.
 Geolocation technologies increase privacy concerns.
 A vast amount of users refuses giving access to their data as they are an affair that this information could be used to harm them.
 Companies have to offer valuable benefits to users on one side and guarantees for the information security from another side.

-Here is some statistic about user behavior concerning security issues:
+Here are statistics about user behavior in terms of security issues: